HL7/cql-ig/input/pages/patterns.md

 For the purposes of clinical reasoning, when looking for documentation that a particular event did not occur, it must be documented with a reason in order to meet the intent.
-If a reason is not part of the intent, then the absence of evidence pattern **SHOULD** be used, rather than documentation of an event not occurring.
+If a reason is not part of the intent, then the absence of evidence pattern should be used, rather than documentation of an event not occurring.

 To address the reason an action did not occur (negation rationale), clinical logic must define the event it expects to occur using appropriate terminology to identify the kind of event (using a value set or direct-reference code), and then use